genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 ![60Imported.png](doc-odm-user-guide/images/60Imported.png)
 <figcaption>The selected files will be scanned, and if the format is accepted and the columns contain the reference names to be linked, the files will be indexed and the experimental data will be searchable</figcaption>

 After uploading, you can populate the corresponding file metadata, including the necessary details.
-Please note that each uploaded data file has five mandatory read-only fields that do not belong to your template:
+Please note that each uploaded data file has five mandatory read-only fields:

 - Genestack:accession
 - Data Class